 Despite mounting pressures, Sweden has taken matters into its own hands.
 Rather than adapt to climate change and resource scarcity as they occur, Sweden has become a pioneer in the recycling industry, creating a blue ocean, allying technology, social responsibility and cost-effectiveness.
 Maybe it’s time the rest of us followed suit.

 W. Chan Kim & Renée Mauborgne are professors of strategy at INSEAD.
-They are the authors of the forthcoming BLUE OCEAN SHIFT, the indispensable follow-up to the global bestseller Blue Ocean Strategy.
+They are the authors of the recently released BLUE OCEAN SHIFT, the indispensable follow-up to the global bestseller Blue Ocean Strategy.